 How to prepare your account for arbitrage trading?

 To prepare an account for arbitrage trading, there are some steps you can take.
 Of course, you can just make an account and start using it for arbitrage trading.
 If this is a variation of lock or hedge arbitrage, you can use an account like this to trade, you will be profitable but soon the broker will realize that your actions happen during an arbitrage situation.
 This is especially true if the broker has plug-ins that work based on fast feed.
 This is why it is better to prepare accounts for arbitrage trading.
 There are many ways of doing this.
 You can use different strategies on these accounts, and the dealer which watches your account will believe that this is not arbitrage trading.
 The second way is to pour from your main account to another account.
 Pouring is using correlating currency pairs in order to make your account look like it's suffering losses.
-You can use the DAAS arbitrage trading platform with L-Pouring built-in strategy for this task.
 You will lose money on spreads and commission, but this will help you out in the long run, as upon seeing an unsuccessful account, the dealer will stop monitoring your account and will remove your account from their control.
 The ideal variation is using both of these strategies, first pouring from an account and then using other strategies which will keep the account at around 0.
 Then with the help of arbitrage, you can make a profit.
 After a certain period of time, you should redo this profit in order to create the illusion of loss.
 This constant change of strategies, the addition of new strategies, and pouring will allow you to work with the same accounts and the same broker for a very, very long time.
 Likewise, it is important to note that some brokers use quotes for currencies and CFDs from different sources.
 For example, CFDs could come from one liquidity provider and forex currencies from another, metals from another, and so on.
 The brokers look for the best conditions for them.
 This is why when you are looking for a broker, it is important to conduct tests for currencies, CFDs, and metals.
 This will allow you to find the most profitable instruments.
 If you want to trade using exotic pairs, you should also find a liquidity provider suited for you.
 I mean pairs such as German Crona, or Dutch Crona, and so on.
+To find the best arbitrage software you need to compare sevral of them.

 Arbitrage Trading Platform

-The question which we are often asked is what platform is best to use for arbitrage, is this MT4, or MT5, or FIX API.
+The question which we are often asked is what platform is best to use for arbitrage, is this standard trading platform or FIX API.
 This all depends on how much capital you have.
 If you have a large capital, over 10,000 dollars, then the FIX API broker will be right for you as you will be able to use FOK or IOC limit orders and you will be able to control slippage.
-The delay between FIX API quotes will be shorter than for MT4 or MT5, therefore you will get fewer arbitrage situations.
-Our arbitrage trading platform DAAS program already has a plethora of built-in strategies.
+The delay between FIX API quotes will be shorter than for or , therefore you will get fewer arbitrage situations.

 Is Arbitrage trading profitable?